Partner Buyout Financing: 5 Funding Options To Consider

 Using an SBA 504 Loan To Buy Into a Partnership

-SBA 7(a) loans are the financing of choice for partner buyouts, however, an SBA 504 loan is another good option in certain circumstances.
-The 504 loan can’t be used to purchase a business directly, but it can be used to purchase certain tangible assets within a business: real estate, equipment, etc.
+SBA 7(a) loans are the financing of choice for partner buyouts.
+An SBA 504 loan is another good option in certain circumstances.
+However, you cannot use the 504 loan to purchase a business directly, but you can use it to purchase certain tangible assets within a business: real estate, equipment, etc.

 Unlike SBA 7(a) loans, 504s have fixed interest rates in addition to having low buyer equity requirements and generous repayment periods.
 The catch is that the loan can only be used for tangible assets that could be sold in the event of a default.